What is a Penthouse? Understanding the Ultimate in Luxury June 2026

 - A cultural shift: Penthouses became a symbol of luxury real estate and came at a premium price.
 Here, you could live in the heart of the city and still enjoy outdoor areas on the top floor of a building.

 It is believed that the term penthouse was first used in the early 1920s by architect Emery Roth to describe a top-floor unit he had designed.
-The word quickly caught on, and by the 1930s, penthouses were a fixture in the urban landscape.
+The word quickly caught on, and by the 1930s, penthouses were a fixture in the urban.

 In the future, eco-friendly concerns and construction sustainability will likely lead to trends in condominium and penthouse living arrangements.